All-Metal Headband Rebuild, Refined 50mm MLD Driver — The Aune’s AR5000 MK2

 Design, Build Quality, and the New Frame

 The headline build change on the MK2 is the headband assembly.
-The original AR5000’s frame used metal-painted plastic — a construction choice that looked premium but, for some users, failed structurally over time.
-Here is what that looked like when it went wrong:
+The original AR5000’s frame used metal-painted plastic — a construction choice that looked premium but, with some early units failed structurally over time, those early issues were addressed by Aune and none of the recent AR50000 models sold had that flaw, but Aune have decided to double down with the MK2 and designed a completely new frame.
+The new frame uses an all-metal assembly.

 Despite using real metal throughout the frame rather than metal-painted plastic, the MK2 comes in at essentially the same weight as the original.
 Aune clearly made internal adjustments to compensate — weighing both confirms this: